komodt01/KarlOmodt/README.md

-I'm a Cloud Security Architect (transitioning from IT Business Analyst) with 10+ years of experience aligning technology with business needs.
-My focus is on secure design, infrastructure-as-code, and cloud identity strategies across AWS, Azure, and GCP.
+I’m a Cloud Security Architect (transitioning from IT Business Analyst) with 10+ years of experience aligning technology with business needs.
+I’m a Certified Information Systems Security Professional (CISSP) and have successfully architected FedRAMP-compliant solutions for multi-cloud environments.
+My focus is on secure design, infrastructure-as-code, and cloud identity strategies across AWS, Azure, and GCP

 ---